Wiii-1/ComArch-and-DAA/PT1/Data_struct/Readme.md

 4->[2, 5]
 5->[4]

 - The simple creation of graph that I wrote is for only the explanation.
+The graph is an adjacent list that uses a hash map to store node and their corresponding neigbors, it is an undirected graph where each edge is bidirectional meaning pointing both ways.
+The graph that I wrote has a dynamic edge addition so that it would check the nodes before adding edges, the graph traversal is just printing  the adjacent list.
+I madde the graph that I wrote scalable that can store large graphs with efficiency with hashmaps and arraylist and I madde it simple without any extra dependencies.

-# Breathe First Search Implementation and explanation
+## Breathe First Search Implementation and explanation

     public class BFS {
         public Map<Integer, List<Integer>> graph = new HashMap<>();